-- To be a participative and committed person.
+- Be a participative and committed person

-- Be respectful of the people you work with and the community.
+- Be respectful of the people you work with and the community

-- You must be aware of the culture and customs of the country.
+- You must be aware of the culture and customs of the country

-- To be able to work in a team.
+- To be able to work in a team

-- Accommodation and meals
+- March and April